 - determine whether triggering further training for the existing trained ML Models is needed for the request.

-If the NWDAF containing MTLF determines that further training is needed, this NWDAF may initiate data collection from NFs, (e.g. AMF/DCCF/ADRF), UE Application (via AF) or OAM as described in clause 6.2, to generate the ML Model.

-2. The NWDAF containing MTLF responds to the NWDAF service consumer by invoking Nnwdaf_MLModelInfo_Request response service operation including:
+If the NWDAF containing MTLF determines that further training is needed, this NWDAF may initiate data collection from 5GC NFs (e.g. AMF/DCCF/ADRF), UE Application (via AF) or OAM as described in clause 6.2, to generate the ML Model.
+For ML model training for LMF-based AI/ML positioning, the NWDAF containing MTLF collects input data from the LMF as described in TS 23.273 [39].2.
+The NWDAF containing MTLF responds to the NWDAF service consumer by invoking Nnwdaf_MLModelInfo_Request response service operation including:

 - a set of pair(s) of unique ML Model identifier, the ML Model Information for each Analytics ID that the NWDAF service consumer requests.